idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 | Incompetent         | 1.
 Instruct and Explain - Tell them what to do | 2.
 Guide and Encourage - Show them how to do it |
 | Competent           | 4.
 Empower - Explain Why Not                   | 3.
 Facilitate - Explain Why.                    |

-### What is the level specific career expectations and growth strategies?
+### What is the level specific career expectations and growth strategies

 Depends on the skill level (E.g. [levels](https://www.levels.fyi/) ): SDE-I is a junior developer, SDE-II intermediate, and SDE-III senior and above .
 Also see my post on the differences between [Tech Lead, Architects and Managers](/software-leadership-roles).